Kudalasangama: Location and architecture

 The place is a village about 19 km from Hungund.
-Close by is the holy pilgrim centre and the renowned temple of Sangameshwara, on the river bank, at the confluence of the Krishna and the Malaprabha rivers.
+Close by is the holy pilgrim centre and the renowned temple of Sangameshwara, on the riverbank, at the confluence of the Krishna and the Malaprabha rivers.
 Formerly it was known as Kappadi sangama where Basaveshwara’s teacher Ishanaguru lived.

 The temple consists of a porch, navaranga and the main shrine.
 The idols of Basaveshvara, Neelamma, Nandi and Ganapathi have been placed in the navaranga.
 The door frame of the garbhagriha is richly carved with floral designs and animal figures.
 In the shrine is the linga famed as Sangameshvara or Sangamanatha.

 In front of the temple, in the midst of the river, is a small stone mantapa with a Shivalinga in it, and lofty cement concrete dry well has been built around it to protect it from submersion.

 On the east, across the river Krishna, stands the Neelamma’s temple.
 She was the consort of Basaveshvara.
 Here also a high cement concrete dry well has been built around the structure to protect it from the waters.